User Experience: How to Improve Website Scannability

 9. Highlight the key information in the text

-Good old bold, italics, and color highlighting are old school but they still work successfully.
-This way you may attract attention to the significant idea, definition, quote or another type of specific data included right into the paragraph.
+Good old bold, italics, and color highlighting are old school, but they still work successfully.
+This way, you may attract attention to the significant idea, definition, quote, or another type of specific data included right into the paragraph.
 What’s more, the clickable part of the text (links to other pages) must be visually marked.
-We are used to seeing them underlined, still highlighting them additionally with color or bolder font is even more effective.
+We are used to seeing them underlined; highlighting them additionally with color or a bolder font is even more effective.

 10. Use images and illustrations

-In web user interface design, images are highly supportive in setting the mood or transferring the message.
+In web user interface design, images are highly supportive in setting the mood or conveying the message.
 They are the content that is both informative and emotionally appealing.
-Original illustration, prominent hero banners, engaging photos can easily catch users’ attention and support the general stylistic concept.
-What’s more, they play a big role in building visual hierarchy and make the copy content more digestible in combination with illustrations or photos.
-People perceive images faster than words which is an important factor for increased scannability.
+Original illustrations, prominent hero banners, and engaging photos can easily catch users’ attention and support the overall stylistic concept.
+What’s more, they play a big role in building visual hierarchy and make the copy more digestible when combined with illustrations or photos.
+People perceive images faster than words, which is an important factor for increased scannability.

 Financial service website